qiime2/docs/source/tutorials/read-joining.rst

 .. note:: This tutorial does not cover read-joining and denoising with DADA2.
-Instead, this tutorial focuses on alternative approaches to analyzing paired end reads in QIIME 2.
+Instead, this tutorial focuses on alternative approaches to analyzing paired-end reads in QIIME 2.
 If you are interested in joining and denoising reads with DADA2, the :doc:`Atacama soil microbiome tutorial
    <atacama-soils>` illustrates how to use ``qiime dada2 denoise-paired`` for
    this purpose.
-If you plan to use DADA2 to join and denoising your paired end data, **do not join your reads prior to denoising with DADA2;** DADA2 expects reads that have not yet been joined, and will join the reads for you during the denoising process.
+If you plan to use DADA2 to join and denois your paired end data, **do not join your reads prior to denoising with DADA2;** DADA2 expects reads that have not yet been joined, and will join the reads for you during the denoising process.

-In QIIME 2, we use the term *single end reads* to refer to forward or reverse reads in isolation; we use the term *paired end reads* to refer to forward and reverse reads that have not yet been joined; and we use the term *joined reads* to refer to forward and reverse reads that have already been joined (or merged). **It is important to understand which of these terms apply to your data, as this will determine what steps are necessary to analyze your paired end data.**
+In QIIME 2, we use the term *single-end reads* to refer to forward or reverse reads in isolation; we use the term *paired-end reads* to refer to forward and reverse reads that have not yet been joined; and we use the term *joined reads* to refer to forward and reverse reads that have already been joined (or merged). **It is important to understand which of these terms apply to your data, as this will determine what steps are necessary to analyze your paired-end data.**

-It is currently possible to join paired end reads in QIIME 2 using the ``q2-vsearch`` plugin, or to import reads that have been joined outside of QIIME 2 (for example, with `fastq-join`_).
+It is currently possible to join paired end-reads in QIIME 2 using the ``q2-vsearch`` plugin, or to import reads that have been joined outside of QIIME 2 (for example, with `fastq-join`_, see `Importing pre-joined reads`_ for more details).
 This tutorial will cover both of these processes.

 Obtain the data
 ~~~~~~~~~~~~~~~